keithbuhler/keithbuhler.github.io/slideshows/business1intro.md

 </section><section data-markdown>

+## About me

 ![Josiah in the snow](/images/josiah-snow.jpg)

 - Grew up in the South... of CA
 - First time living outside the country

+</section><section data-markdown>

+## About me

+- "Graduate student in philosophy", i.e., prol
 - Entrepreneur
-- "Graduate student in philosophy", i.e., prol

 ![Prols](http://lh6.google.com/adswithoutproducts/RuYPB5NQzqI/AAAAAAAAAfI/r-ykclVmkqg/s400/hiepe-buch-riese-proletariat2.jpg)

 </section><section data-markdown>

 ## Why are you here?

+* Name
+* Hometown
-And what are you hoping for/ fearing from this class?
+* Something you are hoping for/ fearing from this class?

 </section><section data-markdown>